-Definition:
+HRSA Definition:

-Referral for Health Care and Support Services directs a client to needed core medical or support services in person or through telephone, written, or other type of communication.
-This service may include referrals to assist eligible clients to obtain access to other public or private programs for which they may be eligible (e.g., Medicaid, Medicare Part D, State Pharmacy Assistance Programs, Pharmaceutical Manufacturer's Patient Assistance Programs, and other state or local health care and supportive services, or health insurance Marketplace plans).
+Referral for Health Care and Support Services directs a PLWH to needed core medicalor support services in person or through telephone, written, or other type of communication.
+Activities provided under this service category may include referrals to assist people living with HIV (PLWH) to obtain access to other public and private programs for which they may be eligible (e.g., Medicaid, Medicare Part D, State Pharmacy Assistance Programs, Pharmaceutical Manufacturer's Patient Assistance Programs, and other state or local health care and supportive services, or health insurance Marketplace plans).